rayniel95/rayniel95.github.io/docs/index.en.md

 :envelope: rainyel.ramos@gmail.com

 ## Summary
-Software Engineer with almost 5 years of experience developing backend applications and cloud solutions on AWS.
+Software Engineer with nearly 5 years of experience developing backend applications and cloud solutions on AWS.
 I have designed and implemented scalable, maintainable architectures using primarily Python and Node.js (TypeScript).
 I quickly adapt to new technologies and programming languages whenever project requirements demand it.
 In addition to my professional experience, I have developed personal projects using Rust, Go, Solidity, React, C#, Prolog, and x86 Assembly, which allows me to approach problems from a broad perspective and choose the most appropriate technology for each use case.
 I enjoy tackling complex technical challenges, continuously learning new technologies, and collaborating in Agile (Scrum) teams to build high-quality software that delivers business value.

 **Actually I am looking for a job in Spain.**